Syntax Document

 }

-// Define a generic method
+// define generic method

 fn pair<T, U>.swap():(U, T) {